hglm/sre/README.md

-NOTE: The current version as of 4 Feb 2014 works correctly with OpenGL on a PC platform; the OpenGL-ES 2.0 X11 (EGL) front-end compiles but still has a few bugs that have resulted from the restructuring of the back-end interface and other changes.
+NOTE: The current version as of 4 Feb 2014 works correctly with OpenGL on a PC platform; the OpenGL-ES 2.0 X11 (EGL) front-end compiles but still has a few bugs.
 Framebuffer OpenGL-ES front-ends may require more work.

 An older version was ported to Windows (32-bit) using GLFW, and other platforms are feasable too given the seperation into front and back-ends